-Parties recommend limiting the length of the contract the CPE can execute, with some proposing a limit on the preapproval process for contracts up to three years, or up to five years.
-PG&E, SCE, and Cal Advocates state that contracts exceeding five years should be approved through a Tier 3 Advice
+Parties recommend limiting the length of the contract the CPE can execute, with some proposing a limit on the preapproval process for contracts up to three years, 148 or up to five years.
+149 PG&E, SCE, and Cal Advocates state that contracts exceeding five years should be approved through a Tier 3 Advice Letter.
+The Joint Environmental Parties suggest that contracts beyond the

-Joint Environmental Parties Comments on Proposed Decision at 5, TURN Comments on Proposed Decision at 5.
+147 Joint Environmental Parties Comments on Proposed Decision at 5, TURN Comments on Proposed Decision at 5.